 We had a 7 hour private golf cart tour with Eduardo.
 He took us to see all the sites that we wanted to see.
 He brought us to unique places we would never of known about.
 Eduardo was so personable and knowledgeable .
 I highly recommend this tour!!

-Meet your new Portuguese best friend at your accommodation to start the exiting journey that awaits you - sit back & relax while travelling to the center of Portugal and hearing all about the region!
+Meet your new Portuguese best friend at your accommodation to start the exciting journey that awaits you – sit back & relax while traveling to the center of Portugal and hearing all about the region!

 Private Tour around Apulia and Matera beyond our expectations .Very good the Hotel in Matera, Dimora di Metello..but also Tenuta Monacelle near Alberobello.
 Great local guide and meals.
 I only think you should had add an extra day in Apulia, 5 days are not enough.
 Anyway excellent tour and service.
 Very good value for money